larowlan/time-travel-with-git/slides.md

 - automate into your build process
 - fail insecure builds/deploys
-- you have a build right?
+- you have a build right? if not we consult on that stuff

 --